immutant/immutant.org/news/2016-03-23-boot-immutant.md

 Last year, we [released] a [Boot] plugin for building Immutant WAR archives for deploying to the [WildFly] application server.
-This initial version was basically a port of the [lein-immutant] plugin, and didn't really behave as a proper Boot plugin should (mainly by writing outside of and ignoring files in the fileset).
+This initial version was basically a port of the [lein-immutant] plugin and didn't really behave as a proper Boot plugin should (mainly by writing outside of and ignoring files in the fileset).